greekvirus1/sudoku_solver/README.md

-Hello I am Emilia Dimitriou
+Hello I am Emilia Dimitriou.
 This is my first time sharing with github, I thought it'd be good practice.

 This is my attempt to make a sudoku board solver in Python.